-Not to mention kids at school coughing and sneezing on each other all day long.
+Soon we will hear kids at school coughing and sneezing on each other all day long.
 Can anyone say “Yuck” with me?

 All germs aside; this year I encourage you to get armed with all the great green herbs that God created for our benefit.
 As I have said before on this site, there are many hidden medicinal treasures embedded in natures beautiful playground, our earth.

-Now for the fantastic five.
+Now for the fantastic six.

 1. Astragalus: An amazing root that has been used for centuries as a powerful antibacterial, anti-inflammatory and antiviral.
 Research has shown that it assists the body in returning to a normal immune function especially for those who are very ill.
 It’s also a powerful adaptogen that according to recent research assists white blood cells in the process of fighting infection by signaling them where they need to go to fight off intruding pathogens.
 At home we use it in teas, capsules, tinctures, glycerites and smoothies.

 2. Elderberries: These potent berries from the elder plant are native to Western and Central Asia, Northern Africa and Europe.
 I must note that although some people may ingest fresh elderberries I do not recommend you do so due to it causing severe nausea and vomiting in some people.
 This occurs due to the level of toxic alkaloids present in the berries.
 The alkaloids are destroyed, however after cooking the berries or simmering them for tea preparation.